 They were determined to contribute to the Patriot cause, too.

 This is one of those stories in which many details are missing or hard to pin down.
 But it also demonstrates the extent to which women were involved in our fight for freedom.
 The story is worth knowing, even if we are left to guess at some of the details, don’t you think?

-As fighting broke out at Lexington and Concord, militia from all over the state of Massachusetts joined the effort.
+As fighting broke out at Lexington and Concord in April 1775, militia from all over the state of Massachusetts joined the effort.
 The men of Pepperell were no exception.
-When they left, their wives were left behind to protect their homes and children.
+When they left, their wives were left behind to protect homes and children.
 At about this time, one version of the story says that Wright was in nearby Hollis at her childhood home.
-She overheard her Loyalist brothers discussing the fact that messages would be coming from the British in Canada to the British in Boston.
+She overheard her Loyalist brothers discussing messages that would be coming from the British in Canada to the British in Boston.
 Could the two sides be coordinating military strategies?

 Other versions of the story do not include the anecdote about Wright overhearing her brother.